otahi/network_drawer/README.md

 ## How to describe

-You can describe diagram with JSON.
+You can describe diagram with YAML or JSON.

 ### Network diagram